Fort Worth Central Station

 View a map of downtown Fort Worth Connections

-Intermodal Transportation Center (ITC) opened January 12, 2002.
-The term “intermodal” refers to the many modes of transportation available in the facility.
-The ITC offers access to commuter rail service on the Trinity Railway Express, regional and national Amtrak train service, taxi and bus & trolley service provided by the T.
+Fort Worth Central Station opened January 12, 2002.
+Fort Worth Central Station offers access to commuter rail service on Trinity Metro TEXRail and the Trinity Railway Express, as well as regional and national Amtrak train service, taxi and bus service provided by Trinity Metro.

-The architecture of the ITC is designed to echo the city’s past while blending with the surrounding buildings downtown.
+The architecture of Fort Worth Central Station is designed to echo the city’s past while blending with the surrounding buildings downtown.
 The most striking aspect of the building’s exterior is the 70-foot, four-faced clock tower that has become a Fort Worth landmark.

-On permanent display is a restored original Interurban Trolley (CAR 25) that ran the rails between Fort Worth and Dallas between 1924 and 1934.
-A shaded courtyard leads to a life-size interactive game board designed by local artist, Joan Zalenski.
+On permanent display is a restored original Interurban Trolley (CAR 25) that ran the rails between Fort Worth and Dallas from 1924 to 1934.
+A shaded courtyard leads to a life-size interactive game board designed by local artist Joan Zalenski.

 Popular Destinations In This Area

-Please note: In Tarrant County, you may need to connect to a T bus to complete your journey to the attraction.
-Please contact The T’s Customer Service at 817-215-8600 for trip planning assistance or click on The T Services on the menu bar.
+Please note: In Tarrant County, you may need to connect to a Trinity Metro bus to complete your journey to the attraction.
+Please contact Trinity Metro Customer Care at 817-215-8600 for trip planning assistance or click the Trinity Metro logo on the menu bar.